USAAF

 Mission History

-Its second mission was a bombing mission against Ambon.
-Over the target, this B-24 was shot down by Japanese fighters, 30 miles south of Ambon and "exploded upon contact with the ocean" and, according to Glenn and Gary Horton's book.
-Also lost was B-24J "Doodlebug" 42-73117.
+its second combat mission to bomb Ambon.
+Over the target, this B-24 was intercepted and shot down by Japanese fighters, 30 miles south of Ambon and "exploded upon contact with the ocean".
+Also lost was B-24J "Doodlebug" 42-73117 (KIA / rescued).

 Fates of the Crew

-Four were killed in the crash / missing in action and were declared dead the day of the mission: Dias, Aiani, O'Donnell and Barbee.
-Each is memorialized on the tablets of the missing at Manila American Cemetery.
+The four crew: Dias, Aiani, O'Donnell and Barbee were killed in the crash and officially declared Missing In Action (MIA).
+All four are memorialized on the tablets of the missing at Manila American Cemetery.

 Seven were captured by the Japanese: Van Wormer, Peurifoy, Mohr, Shaver, Schofield, Anderson and Gomer.